Harrie Austin-Jones

 Other Experience

 Harrie undertakes outreach on behalf of Chambers and other organisations aimed at widening participation at the Bar.
-During his pupillage he has also been instructed pro-bono as part of his continual community engagement.
+During his pupillage he was instructed pro-bono as part of his continual community engagement.

 Prior to the Bar, Harrie ran a construction company for seven years involved in civil engineering and contracting.
 He was successful in forming lasting relationships with commercial clients including government and large multinationals.
 Harrie is well versed in both the operational and management aspects of small-to-medium firms.